Multi-particle scattering and breakdown of the Wiedemann-Franz law at a junction of N interacting quantum wires: Conclusions

 The effectiveness of the combined analysis of the charge and heat transport properties of a junction of quantum wires to unveil the relevant physics that sets in at nontrivial fixed points in the phase diagram of the system suggests extensions of our approach to, e.g., junctions of quantum spin chains (where the charge current has to be substituted with a pertinent definition of the spin current) \cite{Tsvelik2013,Crampe2013,Buccheri2015,Giuliano2016a}, or to junction of bosonic systems \cite{Tokuno2008}, such as cold atom condensates \cite{Buccheri2016}.
 We plan to go through this topic as a further extension of our work.

-: F.B. and R.E. were funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) \mbox{EXC 2004/1 390534769} and Normalverfahren Projektnummer \mbox{EG 96-13/1} and under Projektnummer \mbox{277101999 - TRR 183} (project B04).
+: We thank M. Burrello for the valuable feedback.
+F.B. and R.E. were funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) \mbox{EXC 2004/1 390534769} and Normalverfahren Projektnummer \mbox{EG 96-13/1} and under Projektnummer \mbox{277101999 - TRR 183} (project B04).
 A. N. was financially supported by POR Calabria FESR-FSE 2014/2020 - Linea B) Azione 10.5.12, grant no.~A.5.1.
 D.G. acknowledges financial support from Italy's MIUR PRIN project TOP-SPIN (Grant No. PRIN 20177SL7HC).